Curriculum Intent

 Key Stage Three Overview

 All students receive one 50 minute lesson per week.
-The curriculum is split into four or five topics each year where the knowledge and skills learned in one topic are built upon in the next (a spiral curriculum) so that those that want to study music at KS4 have all the knowledge and skills needed.
+The curriculum is split into five topics each year where the knowledge and skills learned in one topic are built upon in the next (a spiral curriculum) so that those that want to study music at KS4 have the knowledge and skills required.

-In Year 7 students will learn rhythm and notation before learning to play keyboard.
-They will explore Blues Music the music used in video games.
+In Year 7 students learn about rhythm and melody before learning to play keyboard.
+They also explore Sea Shanties and Silent Film.

 Key Stage Four Overview